Ildemaro Vargas: Chicago Cubs

 On September 5, 2020, Vargas was claimed off waivers by the Chicago Cubs.
 He joined the team's active roster on September 7.
 On September 12, in a game against the Milwaukee Brewers, he hit a home run off of closer Josh Hader.
 In 6 games for Chicago, Vargas went 2-for-9.
 On March 28, 2021, Vargas was designated for assignment by the Cubs.
 On March 31, Vargas was outrighted to the minors.

 On April 13, 2021, Vargas was selected to the active roster after Matt Duffy was placed on the COVID-19 injured list.
 Vargas was removed from the 40-man roster on April 16, but was re-selected on May 4.
 After hitting .143 in 24 plate appearances, Vargas was designated for assignment on May 15, 2021.

 Pittsburgh Pirates

 On May 17, 2021, Vargas was claimed off waivers by the Pittsburgh Pirates.
 Vargas hit .077 in 7 games before being designated for assignment on May 30.

 Arizona Diamondbacks (second stint)

 On June 2, 2021, Vargas was traded to the Arizona Diamondbacks in exchange for cash considerations.
 Vargas immediately joined the active roster, his third team of the season, taking the place of infielder Domingo Leyba, who was designated for assignment.
 After going 3–for–17 in 9 games, Vargas was designated for assignment on June 19.
 He cleared waivers and was sent outright to the Triple–A Reno Aces on June 22.
 On September 19, Vargas's contract was selected by Arizona.
 Vargas hit .156 in 34 games in 2021, with no home runs and 7 RBI.
-On October 8, Vargas was elected free agency.
+On October 8, Vargas elected free agency.